P1kachu/I_was_bored/README.md

 Little python script inspired from XKCD's geohashing algorithm (http://wiki.xkcd.com/geohashing/Main_Page)

-Based on time rather than stock actions :D
+Based on time rather than stock actions :D (Python)

 ### II/ Fake Zip Compressor
 Stupid but entertaining.
 Fake Windows compressor that instead of compressing the file, delete it and display an error message.
+(C#)

+### III/ FBI Database

+Mac applications that simulates a FBI Database.
+Like in movies, ya know' !
+(Swift)